-Tim shares his connection to the history and stories of Kelly’s Bush Park, his favourite local public space.
-Kelly’s Bush Park has a rich cultural and community driven history.
-Unseeded by the Wallumedegal Clan, Kelly’s Bush Park has high local significance as a remnant of natural bushland located on the foreshores of the Parramatta River in Hunters Hill.
-The bush still stands, today, allowing a beautiful interaction between the public, the bush and the harbour.
+Tim shares his connection to the history and stories of Kelly’s Bush Park, Hunters Hill, his favourite local public space.
+Filmed on land unceded by the Wallumedegal Clan, Kelly’s Bush Park has high local significance as a remnant of natural bushland located on the foreshores of the Parramatta River in Hunters Hill

 Comedian Andy Sanders takes Tim to Saltwater National Park on the Mid North Coast.
 Filmed on Biripi land, the area is of immense cultural significance to the Biripi People.
 This is a place Andy’s family have been connected to for millennia, and which is now co-managed by the Aboriginal community, the NSW National Parks and Wildlife Service and local council.
 Andy’s mum, Aunty Pam Saunders, a Biripi Elder, also shares her memories of growing up here.